 2014 - Present

-The Newborn Intensive Care Unit (NICU) at ALMC is dedicated to providing care for critically ill premature and term babies.
+The Newborn Intensive Care Unit (NICU) at the ALMC medical centre is dedicated to providing care for critically ill premature and term babies.
 Free and subsidised care is provided to babies in the NICU.
-At present, the ALMC NICU provides the highest level of care available for critically-ill babies in Tanzania and is among the most advanced NICUs in all of East Africa.
-In 2017 we had our smallest survivor ever, baby Gracious, weighing only 670 grams (1 pound – 7 ounces) on arrival.
+At present, the facility provides the highest level of care available for critically-ill babies in Tanzania and is among the most advanced NICUs in East Africa.
+In 2017 the facility had their smallest survivor ever, baby Gracious, weighing only 670 grams (1 pound – 7 ounces) on arrival.
 This beautiful little girl was born 14 weeks premature, and along with her twin brother was discharged home after 2 months in the NICU.
-Both are doing extremely well!
+Both are doing very well!

-Future growth in our NICU depends on continued donations to support the costs of caring for these critically-ill neonates.
-It is worth noting that our annual NICU budget (caring for 250+ hospitalized neonates) remains less than the cost of a single newborn being hospitalized in a NICU in the United States for 2 weeks!
-2018 looks to be another productive year in a busy neonatal intensive care unit, caring for the smallest of all possible patients.
+Future growth in the NICU depends on continued donations to support the costs of caring for these critically-ill neonates.
+It is worth noting that the annual NICU budget (caring for 250+ hospitalized neonates) remains less than the cost of a single newborn being hospitalized in a NICU in the United States for 2 weeks!

 To date over £35,000 has been sent to this project